ITV News: 2012–present

 On 16 November 2012 it was announced ITV News would rebrand in January 2013.
 On 27 November 2012 it was understood the ITV News at 5:30 would be axed, in favour of delivering content for itv.com and creating a new foreign affairs unit.
-The new look brought forth another rearrangement of signature tune The Awakening (entitled "Global Broadcast"), more direct than its predecessors, and a new opening sequence featuring "Big Ben" marking the time for its respective news programmes; it also saw the ITN logo removed entirely, the production slide instead being the ITV News logo with "ITN year" in small type underneath.
+The new look brought forth another rearrangement of signature tune The Awakening, called 'Global Broadcast', more direct than its predecessors, and a new opening sequence featuring "Big Ben" marking the time for its respective news programmes; it also saw the ITN logo removed entirely, the production slide instead being the ITV News logo with "ITN year" in small type underneath.

 In January 2022, ITV announced that their Evening News programme would be extended to become an hour-long programme at 6:30pm from March.

 In July 2022, it was reported that, with the launch of the new streaming service "ITVX", the platform will feature an ITV News 24/7 service.
 The service will provide ITV News around the clock as well as providing an on-demand service for in-depth investigations, explanatory and eye-witness journalism.
 The service will not be a conventional rolling news channel, however it will have 'occasional' live programmes and bulletins.
 Instead, the service will focus on "video on-demand" content which they promise will be continuously updated.
 ITVX launched on 8 December 2022.

+As part of cost cutting measures at ITV Studios Daytime, from 5 January 2026 Good Morning Britain was produced under the ITV News banner with production moving from Television Centre to ITN's Central London headquarters.
+The rest of ITV Studios Daytime was merged with Multistory Media and took over production of Lorraine, This Morning and Loose Women with production moved to The H Club Studio in Covent Garden.
+As a result of the cost cutting measures 220 jobs were lost at ITV.
+Following this, ITV News reintroduced the standard studio set (for the first time since 2004) that shares the Good Morning Britain studio set, with the remaining of the opening titles, music, graphics and a projected fictional studio control room backdrop from before.